rckc68/rckc68.github.io/SWE/README.md

 **Presidential Primary Data 2016**

-This webpage shows the current standings of the 2016 Presidential Primary
+This webpage shows the current standings of the 2016 National GOP Primary and the 2016 Democratic Primary.

 Tools used: